ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 to the original (e.g. if the original domain is sub.example.com they must not be sent to sub.sub.exmaple.com or to example.com.)
 They MUST NOT be sent to any Subject Alternate Names specified in the certificate.
-Disobeying these security requirements will expose the user's browing habits cross-domain.
-In the case of certificates that validate multiple domain names, the same SCT may be stored multiple times.
+In the case of certificates that validate multiple domain names, the same SCT is expected to be stored multiple times.

+Not following these constraints would increase the risk for two types of privacy breaches.
+First, the HTTPS server receiving the SCT would learn about other sites visited by the HTTPS client.
+Second, auditors and monitors receiving SCTs from the HTTPS server would learn information about other HTTPS servers visited by its clients.

 When the client later connects to an HTTPS server it again receives a set of SCTs.
 The client MUST add to its store those SCTs that are issued by known logs